Introduction to Health Services Research : A Self-Study Course

 David A. Karnofsky.
 Who Named It.
 2007.
 [Online].
 Site URL:

 Karnofsky Performance Status.
-Penn Medicine. n.d.
+Center for International Blood & Marrow Transplant Research. n.d.
 [Online].
-Site URL: http://www.pennmedicine.org/homecare/hcp/elig_worksheets/Karnofsky-Performance-Status.pdf.
+Site URL: https://www.cibmtr.org/DataManagement/TrainingReference/Manuals/DataManagement/Documents/appendix-l.pdf.

 Institute of Medicine, Committee on Quality of Health Care in America.
 To Err Is Human: Building a Safer Health System.
 2000.
 [Online].
 Site URL: http://www.nap.edu/catalog/9728.html.